 The more I learn about Treaty Education and the TRC Calls to Action, the more I want to be really good at having Treaty Ed. be part of my everyday in the classroom, in every subject.
 It shouldn’t be just a Social Studies unit and call it a day.Although starting with a Social Studies lesson for a first time isn’t a bad thing.
 I thought my very first attempt at teaching a Treaty Education lesson went very well.
 The students were engaged and I had so much fun teaching it.

 I am searching and trying to figure out how to make Treaty Ed. meaningful for myself and my students.
 Part of my search is Indigenous spiritual beliefs and what is considered sacred in those beliefs.
-It is as important to me that I know what is sacred and what I should not be teaching about as it is what I should and can teach about.
+It is as important to me that I know what is sacred and what I should not be teaching about, as it is what I should and can teach about.
+I will continue my search by attending Treaty Ed Camps, taking classes such as Treaties in the Classroom, and listening to people like Pam Palmater, Erica Violet Lee and Chelsea Vowel.
+I also think that I need to seek out teacher’s who do Treaty Ed well, I know they are out there, I just have to find them.

-I do know that I don’t want students hearing that we are talking about treaties or Indigenous history and having a bad attitude about it.
-I also believe that if we teach our young children about the true history of Canada and treaties, that we can slowly change attitudes and eventually have more allies than detractors.
-In the meantime, I will continue my search by attending Treaty Ed Camps, taking classes such as Treaties in the Classroom, and listening to people like Pam Palmeter and Erica Violet Lee.
-I also think that I need to seek out teacher’s who do Treaty Ed well, I know they are out there, just have to find them.
-I hope by time I finish my internship and am ready to tackle a classroom on my own, that I have found my path to great Treaty Ed in the classroom.
+Even though I feel under qualified, and still searching I know that I don’t want students hearing that we are talking about treaties or Indigenous history and having a bad attitude about it.
+I also believe that if we teach our young children about the true history of Canada and Treaties, that we can slowly change attitudes and eventually have more allies than detractors.
+I hope by time I finish my internship and ready to tackle a classroom on my own, that I have found the entrance to my path to great Treaty Ed in the classroom.